The height of Mount Kilimanjaro

 Attracting about 50,000 climbers every year, Mount Kilimanjaro is without question a special tourist destination.
 Apart from its beautiful panoramic vistas and unique feeling of adventure, this mountain is the highest in Africa.
 Everyone who has climbed it can proudly say they have been to the “Roof of Africa”.

-Officially, Mount Kilimanjaro stands at 19,364 f/5,895 meters.
+Officially, Mount Kilimanjaro's height in feet is 19,364, while its height in meters is 5,895.
 This information you are likely to find all over the internet, and this is what the sign on top of Mount Kilimanjaro reads.
 This is the figure that was calculated by British cartographers in 1952.
 Sixty years before, Hans Meyer estimated the height of Kilimanjaro on his groundbreaking climb (he was the first person ever to reach Uhuru peak).
 At that time, Meyer estimated the altitude of Africa’s highest mountain to be 6045 meters, and for over six decades this figure dominated the academic world in Europe.
 With no proper measurement tools available to him, Meyer, nevertheless contrived to provide a fairly accurate figure.

 Technology has seriously advanced since then, and in 1999, a team of enthusiasts remeasured Kilimanjaro, declaring that its true height is 5892.55 meters.
 As we may see, the error margin was not large, and forty years earlier the British team had done a good job at calculating the height of Kilimanjaro.